-The approach to Mount Church begins with a strenuous 1.5 miles, one thousand foot climb through the forested bottom of the Jones Creek Canyon.
-The route then climbs a side canyon for fourteen hundred feet to a ridge which divides Jones Creek from an unnamed drainage to the west.
-The bottom is blocked repeatedly by the meandering Jones Creek, which zigzags back and forth leaving steeply cut banks, covered with tangled brush and downed timber.
+The approach to Mount Church begins with a strenuous 1.5 miles, 1,000-foot climb through the forested bottom of the Jones Creek Canyon.
+The route then climbs a side canyon for 1,400 feet to a ridge which divides Jones Creek from an unnamed drainage to the west.
+The bottom is blocked repeatedly by the meandering Jones Creek, which zigzags back and forth leaving steeply cut banks covered with tangled brush and downed timber.
 The approach route is so difficult that it takes most climbing groups more than two hours to reach the point where the route leaves the canyon bottom.
 On the day of the accident, there were no other climbers on the route.

 About halfway through the Jones Creek bottom, the climbers left the route and started to climb a steep side canyon.
 It appears that at first, they believed they already crossed the entire Jones Creek section of the approach and were on the route.
 After climbing roughly 800 feet, they realized their mistake and attempted to regain the route by climbing north through a large Class 5 cliff band.
 I.C. was climbing above B.B. and moving over a rock wall that took her out of his view.
 I.C. told B.B.
 “Don’t climb that.
 That was stupid.”
 She directed him to climb back to the base of the cliffs while she looked for a route down the other side of the obstacle she just climbed.

 B.B. started down but got stuck on a ledge.
 As he was looking for a route he heard I.C. call his name.
 Moments later, he heard rocks falling from I.C.’s direction.
 He also spotted contents from her pack falling down the face and then saw her falling, ricocheting off a ledge and then continuing to fall out of his view.